 Do not use paints that contain water.
 The water contained in the paints could prevent the epoxy resin from curing completely or cause other undesirable effects on the resin.

-It is always worth buying high quality products when coloring epoxy resin.
-Because only if they are of the right quality can it be assumed that the colors will be convincing in the long term due to their light fastness.
+It is always worth buying high-quality products when coloring epoxy resin.
+Only if they are of the right quality can the colors be impressive in the long term due to their light fastness.
 Hardly anything is more annoying than to notice the fading of a small work of art made of epoxy resin just a few weeks after production.

 Our recommendations for high-quality colorants for resin:

-As an alternative to coloring the epoxy resin mixture, workpieces made of resin can also be painted afterwards with a high-quality car paint based on 2 components.
+As an alternative to coloring the epoxy resin mixture, work-pieces made of resin can also be painted afterward with a high-quality car paint based on 2 components.
 However, this effort is usually only carried out under the special requirements for the construction of aquariums and terrariums.